 2020-2021 BOARD MEMBERS

-Currently, Leo volunteers on the Board of a social services agency in Peel Region and is an appointed member of a municipal advisory committee.
-Campbell holds a BA degree in Communications and is a proud graduate of a Historically Black College & University (HBCU), USA.
+Currently, Leo also volunteers on the Board of a social services agency in Peel Region and is an appointed member of a municipal advisory committee.

 Educated in Toronto (George Brown College, Ryerson University and University of Toronto) Atta received his Diploma (Child and Youth Worker), B. Social Work (Advanced Standing) and his Master of Social Work from the aforementioned schools respectively.